kvncnls/kvncnls/README.md

 - 🌱 I’m currently learning Nextjs & Redux
 - 👯 I’m looking to collaborate on freelance work and Web3-related projects
 - 💼 I'm open to part-time & full-time frontend web developer roles
 - ✉️ I'm very active on Twitter.
 I post about web development and design (with the occasional tech meme 😂).
+I love Svelte.

 Come give me a follow!: